GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/templates/project/README.md

 8. Give the *DM Service Account* the following permissions on the *Billing Account*: `roles/billing.user`.
 This is visible in Cloud Console's IAM permissions in *Billing -> Billing Account User*.

+9. If the project is a VPC host project, give the *DM Service Account* the following permissions: `roles/compute.xpnAdmin`.

 ## Deployment

 ### Resources